SharanJC/Female-Tennis-Match-Performance-Analysis-Using-Decision-Trees/README.md

-# Female Tennis Match Prediction
+# Female Tennis Match Performance Analysis Using Decision Trees

 ## Project Overview
 This project investigates the match-performance characteristics that contribute to successful outcomes for female tennis players on hard court surfaces.
 The analysis uses match statistics to explore patterns associated with winning and losing matches and applies Decision Tree classification models to identify the most influential performance variables.